-NAWMA residents can purchase a brand new 240 litre bin for garden organics from us for just $56 pick up or for $65 we will deliver (this price will remain the same for the 2016-2017 financial year).
+NAWMA residents can purchase a brand new 240 litre bin for garden organics from us for just $56 pick up or for $65 we will deliver.
 Ring free-call 1800 111 004 for more details.

 Household waste bins are emptied weekly and recyclables bins fortnightly.
 Garden and food organics bins are emptied on the alternate week to the collection of recyclables.

 Collection dates are clearly marked on the NAWMA calendar that is circulated each year to residents.
 Bins should be placed on the kerb, with wheels closest to your home, by 7.00am on the day of collection.
 Keep a minimum of 30cm distance between each bin, and keep the bins clear of parked vehicles and other obstructions such as trees and electricity poles.

 In line with NAWMA's commitment to environmental sustainability, kerbside collection is carried out by a fleet of trucks powered by compressed natural gas (CNG).
 This reduces greenhouse gas emissions and noise.
 The trucks are fitted with on-board computers to capture data allowing monitoring of operations to ensure timely and efficient collection services.

 For further information, ring the freecall number 1800 111 004 (fees may apply from mobiles) or (08) 8259 2100.

 To make sure you do not miss your Garden & Food